-“This cocktail is the story of a flawed love, packing a sweet start with a bitter finish,” says Joel Baker.
+“This pear and whiskey cocktail is the story of a flawed love, packing a sweet start with a bitter finish,” says Joel Baker.

 2 oz. pear-infused rye whiskey

 1 dash lemon juice

 2 dashes Fee Bros. whiskey barrel aged bitters

 Tools: mixing glass, barspoon, strainer

 Stir ingredients in a mixing glass with ice, strain into glass and garnish.